apache/skywalking/docs/en/How-to-release.md

 We now kindly request the Incubator PMC members review and vote on this incubator release.

-Skywalking is an APM (application performance monitor), especially for microservice, Cloud Native and container-based architecture systems.
+SkyWalking: APM (application performance monitor) tool for distributed systems, especially designed for microservices, cloud native and container-based (Docker, Kubernetes, Mesos) architectures.
-Also known as a distributed tracing system.
+Underlying technology is a distributed tracing system.
-It provides an automatic way to instrument applications: no need to change any of the source code of the target application;
-and an collector with an very high efficiency streaming module.

 Vote Thread: